 Dispense in light-resistant, tight container with child-resistant closure.

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].

 Patient Counseling Information

-Female patients of childbearing age should be told about the consequences of exposure to Ramipril during pregnancy.
+Tell female patients of childbearing age about the consequences of exposure to Ramipril during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible.
+Ask patients to report pregnancies to their physicians as soon as possible.

 Advise patients not to use salt substitutes containing potassium without consulting their physician.

 NDC 68180-589-09 bottles of 90

 5 mg – Bottle of 90s